General

 Range and Habitat

-White Wagtail: Eurasian native; rare visitor on the outer Aleutians and other Alaskan islands; sometimes occurs further east.
-Preferred habitats include rocky seashores, grasslands, lakes, and rivers.
+White Wagtail: This species is a native of Eurasia; it is a rare visitor on the outer Aleutians, other Alaskan islands, and the extreme northwest coast of Alaska, where it sometimes breeds.
+Sometimes they may occur further east.
+Its referred habitats include rocky seashores, grasslands, lakes, and rivers.

 Breeding and Nesting